fbpx

 To Gift Tech or Not To Gift Tech?
 That Is Not The Question

-While unpacking some holiday decorations I found a wish list that my kids had put together a few years ago.
-It was heartwarming and included items like “a live owl,” legos, books, and “surprises.”
+While unpacking some holiday decorations I found a wish list that my kids had put together years ago.
+It was heartwarming and included items like “a live owl,” legos, books, and “surprise me.”
 While the live owl request required some conversation about animal safety, overall the lists were short, sweet, and offline.
 What grounded children!

 Turns out I just had to wait a few years for a reality check.

-It’s not a news flash to admit that our family, like most today, have spent an extraordinary amount of time online in the past year and a half.
-A recent study revealed that screen time went up about 17% during the pandemic, a number that hasn’t come down despite long ago returning to school and work.
+It’s not a news flash to admit that our family, like most today, have spent an extraordinary amount of time online in the past four years.
+One study revealed that screen time went up about 17% during the pandemic, a number that hasn’t come down despite long ago returning to school and work.
 Most teens spend the equivalent of a full time job with entertainment media.

 Three kids looking at an iPad